mrowe/dayone2evernote/README.md

    line of the Day One note content, truncating to 80 chars if necessary.
 This is pretty naive.

+ * Doesn't handle edge cases like empty Day One entries, or non-encoded entities very well.

 ## History

 ### 0.2.0